Decaying dark matter, the $H_0$ tension, and the lithium problem: Introduction

 Over the past decade cosmological parameters have been measured to unprecedented precision.
 The most reliable measurement of the Hubble constant $H_0 = 74.03 \pm 1.42~{\rm km/s/Mpc}$ comes from HST observations of Cepheid variables in the host of recent, nearby type Ia supernova to build a 3-rung distance ladder~\cite{Riess:2019cxk}.
 Besides, a prediction of $H_0$ can be obtained from the sound horizon observed from the cosmic microwave background (CMB).
 A fit to data from the Planck mission, under the assumption of a flat $\Lambda$ cold dark matter ($\Lambda$CDM) cosmological model leads to $H_0 = 67.27 \pm 0.60~{\rm km/s/Mpc}$~\cite{Aghanim:2018eyx}.
-These two $H_0$ values are discrepant by about $4.4\sigma$, which gives rise to the so-called $H_0$ tension~\cite{Verde:2019ivm}.
+These two $H_0$ values are discrepant by about $4.4\sigma$, which gives rise to the so-called $H_0$ tension~\cite{Verde:2019ivm,DiValentino:2020zio}.

-Although big bang nucleosynthesis (BBN) has played a central role in the development of precision cosmology, the theory has hitherto failed to explain the amount of cosmic lithium~\cite{Fields:2011zzb}.
-Indeed, while BBN predictions match the observed primordial deuterium and helium abundances, the theory over-predicts the abundance of primordial lithium by about a factor of three.
-This $4 - 5\sigma$ mismatch constitutes the cosmic lithium problem.
+Although big bang nucleosynthesis (BBN) has played a central role in the development of precision cosmology, it appears the theory has hitherto failed to explain the amount of cosmic lithium~\cite{Fields:2011zzb}.
+Indeed, while BBN predictions match the observed primordial deuterium (D) and helium ($^3$He, $^4$He) abundances, the theory seems to over-predict the abundance of primordial lithium ($^7$Li) by about a factor of three.
+This $4 - 5\sigma$ mismatch constitutes the so-called ``cosmic $^7$Li problem.''

+Both short-lived ($\tau \ll t_{\rm LS}$) and long-lived ($\tau \gg t_{\rm LS}$) dark matter particles decaying into dark radiation provide promising scenarii to tackle the tension on the expansion rate (where $\tau$ is the particle's lifetime and $t_{\rm LS}$ denotes the time of last scattering)~\cite{Hooper:2011aj,GonzalezGarcia:2012yq,Berezhiani:2015yta,Vattis:2019efj,Blinov:2020uvz}.
+To understand why this is so, we begin by noting that the CMB anisotropy power spectrum tightly constrains the angular size of the sound horizon at recombination $\theta_*$, which in a flat universe is given by the ratio of the comoving sound horizon to the comoving angular diameter distance to last-scattering surface: $\theta_* = r_s(z_{\rm LS})/D_M(z_{\rm LS})$.
+The comoving linear size of the of the sound horizon and the comoving angular diameter distance are linked to the expansion history of the universe via $r_s(z) = \int_z^\infty c_s(z') \, dz'/H(z')$ and $D_M(z) = \int_0^z dz'/ H(z')$, respectively, with $c_s$ the speed of sound and $H(z)$ the Hubble parameter at redshift $z$~\cite{Aghanim:2018eyx}.